coder/observability/coder-observability/runbooks/coderd.md

 ## CoderdReplicas

-One of more Coderd replicas is down.
-This may cause availability problems and elevated response time for user and agent API calls.
+One or more Coderd replicas are down.
+This may cause availability problems and elevated response times for user and agent API calls.

-To resolve this issue, review the Coder deployment looking for possible `CrashLoopBackOff` or re-adjust alarm levels based on the real number of replicas.
+To resolve this issue, review the Coder deployment for possible `CrashLoopBackOff` instances or re-adjust alarm levels based on the actual number of replicas.

 ## CoderdWorkspaceBuildFailures

 A few workspace build errors have been recently observed.

 Review Prometheus metrics to identify failed jobs.
-Check workspace build logs to see if there is a relationship with a new template version or a buggy Terraform plugin.
+Check the workspace build logs to determine if there is a relationship with a new template version or a buggy Terraform plugin.

 ## CoderdLicenseSeats